Opteo/google-ads-api/docs/content/concepts/reporting/using_core_resources.md

 ---
-order: 3.1
+order: 3.2
 type: manual
 entity: reporting
-title: Reporting Concepts
+title: Reporting using core resources
 ---

-## Reporting

-In this context, reporting just means fetching data about an account.

-### Reporting concepts
+### Using core resources for reports directly

+asdfasdfasdf
 ut I must explain to you how all this mistaken idea of denouncing pleasure and praising pain was

 born and I will give you a complete account of the system, and expound the actual teachings